Identified bathing waters are subject to two types of monitoring:

 How is bathing water quality tested?

-The Bathing Water Directive 2006/7/EC sets quality standards for bathing water.
-All countries in the European Union have to ensure that their bathing waters meet these standards.
+The Quality of Bathing Water Regulations (Northern Ireland) 2008 sets quality standards for bathing water.
 Bathing water quality is monitored by DAERA Marine and Fisheries Division.
 One of its responsibilities is to ensure coastal waters are of high enough quality for the general public to bathe in.

 The bathing season runs from June through to mid-September during which water quality is assessed on 20 different occasions.
 Water samples are collected and analysed by DAERA Marine and Fisheries Division.